chaseofthejungle/js-concepts-guide/README.md

 * Higher Order Functions
   + These are functions that operate upon various other functions, either by returning them or through accepting them as arguments).

+**Promises:** These are JS objects that will eventually produce values.
+It is good practice for a failing promise to produce a self-documenting reason as to why it failed.

 TODO #1: Add code example for memoization.
-TODO #2: Asyncing/Awaiting, Callbacks, Calling/Binding/Applying, Closures, Currying, Debouncing, Higher Order Functions, Hoisting, IIFEs, Polyfills, Promises, Scopes, Strict Mode, and Throttling.
+TODO #2: Asyncing/Awaiting, Calling/Binding/Applying, Currying, Debouncing, Hoisting, IIFEs, Polyfills, Scopes, Strict Mode, and Throttling.